Aneura mirabilis

-Aneura mirabilis is a species of liverworts in the family Aneuraceae.
+Aneura mirabilis is a parasitic species of liverwort in the family Aneuraceae.
 It was first described in 1933, as Cryptothallus mirabilis.
 Plants of this species are white as a result of lacking chlorophyll, and their plastids do not differentiate into chloroplasts.

 Description

 Aneura mirabilis is a subterranean myco-heterotroph that obtains its nutrients from the abundant fungi growing among its tissues rather than from photosynthesis.
 The infecting fungus is a basidiomycete, a species of Tulasnella, which is also the case in fungi associated with other species of Aneura, as well as the related genus Riccardia.
 However, this is not the case for other members of the Metzgeriales that have been studied.
 Plants are white, lacking chlorophyll, and their plastids do not differentiate into chloroplasts.
 They are small, seldom growing more than 3 cm long.

 The species is dioicous, with individual plants producing either antheridia or archegonia, but never both.
 The female plants (with archegonia) are typically ten times the size of the male plants.
 The development of reproductive structures is not controlled by photoperiod, but does require a temperature of at least 21 °C following a period of sufficiently low temperature.